mattphillips/babel-plugin-console/README.md

 ## Solution

-These problems can be solved by a computer at build time to inspect a functions parameters, variables, return value and parent scope and add meaningful logs around the scope of the function.
-This solution is similar to adding breakpoints and diving into a debugger.
+These problems can be solved by a computer at build time.
+This plugin allows you to inspect a functions parameters, variables, return value and parent scope by adding meaningful logs around the scope of the function - removing the hassle of manual `console.log` statements or debugging.

 ## Installation